 In regard to the world of work, many transpeople experience aggression, hostility and discrimination, leading to social isolation, threats and acts of violence, stress, job demotions and dismissal (Connell, 2010; Dietert and Dentice, 2009; Dispenza et al., 2012; Pepper and Lorah, 2008; Schilt and Westbrook, 2009).
 Transpeople face formidable work and career-related challenges and barriers in the workplace, including the accommodations that employers should make to ensure that transpeople are provided with a safe, discrimination-free work environment (Budge et al., 2010; Ozturk and Tatli, 2016).
 For example: administrative processes are required to facilitate change of forename and gender identity; trans-inclusive policies should be developed regarding the use of changing rooms and male/female toilets; work colleagues should use appropriate gender pronouns when referring to transpeople; and employers must support employees who engage in processes of gender transitioning.
 Fear and misunderstanding about the gamut of transgender issues among cisgender employees (that is, those employees who identify as the gender that matches the sex that they were assigned at birth) is a major problem, as it fuels harmful stereotypes, hostility and violence towards transpeople at work (Sangganjanavanich and Cavazos, 2010).
 Research shows that, due to perceived risks of and actual incidents of violence, discrimination and bullying, transpeople regard certain careers as unattainable, such as the genderqueer study participant interviewed by Budge et al. (2010) who ruled out ever working with children.
 Other studies reveal that transpeople are likely to consider and change to lower-skilled, lower-paid employment following gender transitioning (Gagné et al., 1997).
 As one male-to-female (MtF) transsexual study participant in Riach et al. (2014) put it: ‘If I can’t be a partner in this [accounting] firm, it doesn’t matter.
 If it means I’ve got to do some work that maybe is at a lower level than I do now, it doesn’t matter.
 I just want to be ordinary’.
 Clearly, living a trans identity can detrimentally alter not only an individual’s career aspirations and trajectory, but also their material circumstances.

-Taking this empirical material into account, and the absence or uneven legal protection for transpeople within specific countries, some scholars are acutely cautious about the prospects for progressive change.
+Taking this empirical material into account, and the absence or uneven legal protection for transpeople within specific countries, some scholars are rightly cautious about the prospects for progressive change.
 Commenting on the United States context for transpeople, Budge et al. (2010, p.
 378) conclude that although ‘popular culture may have increased the public attention to transgender issues, the present outlook for decreasing work discrimination directed at this population looks bleak’.
 Striving to improve this prognosis, research on transpeople, work and careers is both vital and necessary, accentuated by the observation that transpeople are either ignored altogether in organizational research on lesbian, gay, bisexual, queer and intersex (LGBQI) employees, or lumped together with other non-heterosexual individuals and viewed similarly (Law et al., 2011).
 This does not mean to say that we should study transpeople separately from LGB individuals; rather, greater sensitivity must be paid to the differences in how transpeople experience career-related discrimination and what organizations can do to foster work environments that are safe and inclusive of transpeople.
-To this end, this chapter begins by outlining some of the principal concepts associated with the study of transpeople in the workplace.
+This chapter begins by outlining some of the principal concepts associated with the study of transpeople in the workplace.
 Next, it articulates a queer theory perspective and how it might be deployed as a resource for advancing organizational research on transpeople’s multiple and sometimes conflicting desires and goals around gender transgression and congruency, work and careers.
 The chapter concludes by offering some observations on recommendations for improving the work lives of transpeople.

 <a>CONCEPTS